-No Director or related party has entered into a material contract with Endeavour Foundation since the end of the previous financial year and there were no material contracts involving Directors' interests subsisting at year end.
-Directors may have family members or relatives who utilise the services that Endeavour Foundation provides.
+No Director or related party has entered into a material contract with the Company or it's controlled entities since the end of the previous financial year and there were no material contracts involving Directors' interests subsisting at year end.
+Directors may have family members or relatives who utilise the services that the Company and it's controlled entities provide.
 Such transactions are conducted at arms length.

-Endeavour Foundation provides administration services to the Endeavour Foundation Disability Research Fund for which it is not reimbursed.
+The Company provides administration services to the Endeavour Foundation Disability Research Fund for which it is not reimbursed.

-2023 \$'000 2022 \$'000

 Balances due from/(to) controlled entities

 The aggregate amounts receivable from/(payable to) controlled entities by the Company at balance date are:

-Amount due to Community Solutions Group Limited (9,551) (9,109)

-Amount due from/(to) BRACE Education Training & Employment Limited - (12)
+- Amount due to Community Solutions Group Limited - Amount due to BRACE Education Training & Employment Limited

 Transactions with controlled entities

 The aggregate amount of transactions between the Company and controlled entities for the period are:

-Corporate charges 1,571 1,692
+- Corporate charges

-Rent 327 384
+- Rent

-Interest 462 177
+- Interest

-Sales 533 170
+- Sales

-23. Key Management Personnel
+21. Key Management Personnel

-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of Endeavour Foundation.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Group.

-Endeavour Foundation's key management personnel comprise the directors listed on page 2 of the Directors' Report and a team of nine executive managers, comprising the Chief Executive Officer, and eight Executive General Managers.
-(2022: nine executive managers, comprising the Chief Executive Officer, and eight Executive General Managers).
+The Group's key management personnel comprise the directors listed on page 2 of the Directors' Report and a team of eight executive managers, comprising the Chief Executive Officer, and seven Executive General Managers.
+(2023: nine executive managers, comprising the Chief Executive Officer, and eight Executive General Managers).